Henry John Temple, 3rd Viscount Palmerston: Indian Mutiny of 1857

 In June news came to Britain of the Indian Rebellion of 1857.
 On 19 May, mentions of the rebellion was raised by Lord Ellenborough during a debate in the House of Lords, in which he questioned whether the Secretary of State for War, Lord Panmure, on whether he "recently viewed" the news of the uprising.
 Panmure replied that "intelligence recently received from India had not been such as to create any apprehension in the minds of Her Majesty's Ministers for the safety of our Indian empire."
-Palmerston, who by now was highly popular among the British public and seen as "invincible" due to him leading the government through in times of crisis, did not took the rebellion seriously and was initially sceptical of British troops being defeated by what he considered "native rabble".
+Palmerston, who by now was highly popular among the British public and seen as "invincible" due to him leading the government through in times of crisis, did not take the rebellion seriously and was initially sceptical of British troops being defeated by what he considered "native rabble".
 He particularly opposed the Governor-General, Lord Canning's attempts to divert troops heading to China back to India.

-When the severity of the situation was finally realized, Palmerston was immediate in sending troops to quell the revolt, ignoring fears it would leave the homeland underfedended.
+When the severity of the situation was finally realized, Palmerston was immediate in sending troops to quell the revolt, ignoring fears it would leave the homeland more vulnerable.
 Palmerston approved a suggestion to set a date for a day of "National Prayer and Humiliation" following a precedent established during the Crimean War.
-The Queen approved of the proposal and Palmerston planned the day alongside the Archbishop of Canterbury, John Bird Sumner on October 7.
+The Queen approved of the proposal and Palmerston planned the day alongside the Archbishop of Canterbury, John Bird Sumner on 7 October.

 Palmerston sent Sir Colin Campbell and reinforcements to India.
-Palmerston also agreed to transfer the authority of the East India Company to the Crown.
+Palmerston also agreed to transfer the authority of the East India Company (EIC) to the Crown.
 Within three months of the rebellion around 30,000 troops were deployed to India.
 At the urging of the Queen, Palmerston consulted with the Duke of Cambridge on further measures and sent two regiments of foot to Madras and two companies of artillery to each province.

 Much of the fighting, prior to the arrival of reinforcements, were carried by the army stationed in India and within months Delhi was captured by company forces and reinforcements from the mutineers.

 A bill was introduced to Parliament to alter the governance of India, which by then have been under the rule of the EIC, that would bring the control of Indian affairs under the oversight of a Board of Control under the British government.
 The bill was passed by a unexpectedly large majority of 145.
 This was enacted in the Government of India Act 1858.
 This ended company rule in India which was established in 1757.